 Fate Assessment - Polestar Astrology

 As humans we are subject to many cyclical changes and forces in the world around us.
 The sagely scientists of the past organized their observations of weather, human nature and the night sky into a workable system that can be applied to the analysis of an individual's patterns of fate and freedom, also known as 'destiny'.
-Our center in Campbell can help provide you with a full analysis and report of your unique destiny to give you a deeper understanding of the patterns in your personality, your life, and your relationships.
+Dr. Michael Brown, DACM, can help provide you with a full analysis and report of your polestar chart to give you a deeper understanding of the patterns in your personality, your life, and your relationships.
 You will gain insight into yourself, into how to resolve recurring challenges, and how to prepare for changes or when they might occur.
 Ultimately, you should end up with a deeper appreciation for the blessings and challenges of your life's journey.

 Why get an analysis of my natal chart?

-Zi Wei Dou Shu is helpful for understanding oneself, evaluating one's life, reviewing one's circumstances and exploring possible outcomes or directions one can or should take in life.
-It can be especially helpful during times of change to reflect on life and its unfolding.
+Zi Wei Dou Shu as a psychological tool of self-reflection and consideration of one's relationships, circumstances, and individual context in space-time-culture is helpful for understanding oneself, evaluating one's life, reviewing one's circumstances and exploring possible outcomes or directions one can or should take in life.
+It can be especially helpful during times of change or uncertainty to reflect on life and its unfolding.

 "Michael’s approach is highly academic and he provides me with an extensive report in each session for us to review together.
 This single feature is very unique to any of my other personal experiences with astrology and in that sense I have never encountered an astrologer who dedicated so much time and effort to their craft.